 Llano, Texas 78643

-If you reside in Burnet County, contact the Burnet County Elections Office for voter information:
+If you reside in Burnet County, contact the Burnet County Elections Office:

 Doug Ferguson, REO, Elections Administrator